LoreBao/Click-Game-Project/static/README.md

 - Jerry Upgrade

-    - **Upgradable** : More Jerrys at a time and more points per click, but 25% chance it could be a mouse trap
+    - **Upgradable** : More Jerrys at a time and more points per click, but 25% chance it could be a mouse trap, 10% would summon a big Jerry and will delete all the traps!2!@!
     - **Price** : Ascending * 1.5
     - **Max** : Unlimited